pomerium/documentation/content/docs/zero/api-guide.md

 Next, you'll create a route and attach it to the policy you just created.
 In this example, we're using [HTTPBin](https://httpbin.org/) as an example service, but you can use any service you want.

 To create a route, you need to send a `POST` request to the `/routes` endpoint with your organization ID, namespace ID, and the policy ID of the policy you just created.
-Make sure you replace `{CLUSTER_STARTER_DOMAIN}` in the `"from"` field with your own:
+Make sure you replace `{CLUSTER_STARTER_SUBDOMAIN}` in the `"from"` field with your own:

 ```curl
 curl --location 'https://console.pomerium.app/api/v0/organizations/{organizationId}/routes' \